Fenris22127/ColorSchemeGenerator/README.md

 - [x] Add Metadata to image
 - [x] Better incorporate color wheel
 - [x] Implement multiple languages (maybe)
+- [ ] Create an interface using JavaFX
+- [ ] Implement possibility to see result in interface already
+- [ ] Write file explaining mathematical structures used
+- [ ] Write file explaining mathematical structures used in simple terms
+- [ ] Explain code (maybe, JavaDocs exist)

 See the [open issues](https://github.com/Fenris22127/ColorSchemeGenerator/issues) for a full list of proposed features (and known issues).<br>
 To report an issue, please use the [issue template](https://github.com/Fenris22127/ColorSchemeGenerator/blob/master/doc/ISSUE_TEMPLATE.md).